Dr. Michael Römelt

 - M. Roemelt, V. Krewald, D. A. Pantazis J. Chem.
 Theory.
 Comp.
 2018, 14, 166-179

-The accurate description and prediction of magnetic properties of transition metal containing complexes remains in many cases a formidable challenge for quantum chemistry.
+The accurate description and prediction of magnetic and spectroscopic properties of transition metal containing complexes remains in many cases a formidable challenge for quantum chemistry.
 In particular, the spin-state energetics of oligonuclear exchange-coupled transition-metal complexes are difficult to calculate quantitively and sometimes even qualitatively right.
-Our group is involved in multiple studies of magnetic properties using modern multireference methods.
+Our group is involved in multiple studies of spectroscopic properties using modern multireference methods and other, more established methods.
 For example, in a recent pilot study of a biomimetic mixed-valence Mn dimer we were able the first to calculate the exchange coupling constant of a realistically sized molecule with more than two unpaired electrons by means of wavefunction based ab initio electronic structure methods.

 - M. Roemelt, V. Krewald, D. Pantazis J. Chem.
 Theory Comput.
 2018, 14, 166-179